mariannacao/oscar-scrape/README.md

 # oscar course availability checker

-this script monitors a specific course in georgia tech's oscar system and notifies you via discord when a spot becomes available.
+this script monitors a specific course in georgia tech's oscar system and notifies you via discord when a spot becomes available. it runs on a server with automatic restart capability.

 ## setup